withastro/docs/contributor-guides/translating-astro-docs.md

 > **Warning**
 > Not all of our pages are ready for translation, we roll out new pages for translation based on their stability, so do not translate any page that doesn't include a "Translate this page" button in the "Contribute" section of the right sidebar.

+### What to translate

+You're free to choose the pages *you* feel the most comfortable or excited about, but if you're asking yourself "What should I translate next?", this section is here to help you.

+We've separated pages into categories, mostly according to Astro Docs' sidebar organization.
+Each category gets its own view count, maintenance cost, and page size stats, as well as a description explaining the rationale and other tips.

+#### Start Here

+- **View Count:** High
+- **Maintenance:** Low
+- **Size:** Medium

+The "Start Here" pages are one of the most visited pages in the whole documentation thanks to being the entry point for new Astro users.
+They're mostly small, averaging at 150 lines and with little terminology, being rarely changed.

+This means these pages are also a good entry point for translators, especially for new-coming language translations who need to build up their own glossary and attract new contributors to the language.

+The only exception would be the eventual "Upgrade to" guides, which are bigger, containing more terminology than most pages, and fewer visitors after the first months after a new major release, meaning it can be tackled later.

+#### Core Concepts

+- **View Count:** High
+- **Maintenance:** Low
+- **Size:** Small

+The "Core Concepts" pages explain the reasons behind using Astro and its architecture, these are within our most viewed pages and are smaller than average, having less than 100 lines each and also rarely changing.
+On the other hand, these pages introduce considerably more terminology than the "Start Here" pages, making it more complex to translate.

+#### Tutorials

+- **View Count:** High
+- **Maintenance:** Medium
+- **Size:** Medium

+The "Tutorials" pages include learning-oriented guides on Astro and its features.
+These pages are especially seen by beginner Astro developers, containing a more restrained use of complex terminology in small to medium-sized pages.

+Despite tutorial pages, or rather, "lessons", not being big, they increment from each other, demanding more of translators and reviewers to keep a consistent language across all pages.
+We recommend tackling tutorials with a team of 3 to 4 people at least.

+Tutorials are also constantly updated based on user feedback, meaning changes are more frequent but generally lesson-specific.

+#### Basics

+- **View Count:** High
+- **Maintenance:** Low
+- **Size:** Medium

+The "Basics" pages document some of the main features of Astro, on average being bigger and more complex than the sections above, while also keeping a low maintenance cost and big view count.

+#### Built-ins

+- **View Count:** High
+- **Maintenance:** Medium
+- **Size:** Big

+The "Built-ins" pages include Astro features you can add to your project by opting into them, these are highly viewed while at the same time introducing several new terms in bigger pages that are frequently improved during minors, increasing its maintenance cost.

+#### Add-ons

+- **View Count:** High
+- **Maintenance:** Low
+- **Size:** Medium

+The "Add-ons" pages explain Astro features and support that you can add by installing integrations, also serving as a "portal" for specific integration pages.
+Overall, these have an average size and low maintenance cost, despite introducing some more complex terminology to translate.

+#### Integrations

+- **View Count:** Medium
+- **Maintenance:** Medium
+- **Size:** Medium

+The "Integrations" pages are sub-pages available at the root "Add integrations" page.
+These considerably vary in size, maintenance cost, and complexity.
+The "UI Frameworks" integrations are smaller and easier to maintain, while the others average bigger sizes and are more bound to go through changes.

+The most viewed pages by category, by a considerable margin in comparison to the others,  are respectively, the `@astrojs/react`, `@astrojs/node`, and `@astrojs/tailwind` pages.

+Each integration page contains several specific terms about the integrated technology, increasing the translation complexity especially for those not used to it.

+#### Recipes

+- **View Count:** Medium
+- **Maintenance:** Super Low
+- **Size:** Extra Small

+The "Recipes" pages are portals to task-oriented, how-to guides from migrating to Astro from another technology to deploying to a specific platform.

+Since the content most users will look for is in the sub-pages, the root Recipe pages are one of the smallest and with less complexity of the whole documentation, being easy wins for any translators wanting to get a couple more pages done fast.

+#### Migrate to Astro

+- **View Count:** Low
+- **Maintenance:** Medium
+- **Size:** Big

+The "Migrate to Astro" pages explain how to move from another technology to Astro, most of these are "stubs", smaller guides that link to related community resources, while others contain very detailed code samples and migration tips, being one of the biggest pages in our docs.

+If you're looking for quick wins, the stub pages should be straightforward to translate at a pleasant pace, while the complete ones are bigger and have more complexity, being recommended for more experienced translators and users of said technology.

+#### CMS Guides

+- **View Count:** Low
+- **Maintenance:** Low
+- **Size:** Medium

+The "CMS Guides" pages explain how to use Astro alongside a specific content management system, most are "stubs" that serve to link to outside resources generally from the CMS' official documentation, while others contain medium-sized guides.

+On average, CMS pages contain less and simpler terminology than other 3rd-party content, any of the stub pages should be quick wins while the most complete ones have an average maintenance cost and size.

+#### Backend Services

+- **View Count:** Low
+- **Maintenance:** Low
+- **Size:** Medium

+The "Backend Services" pages explain how to use backend services alongside Astro, mostly database or auth-related ones.

+Most of them are small "stub" pages, with little to no maintenance cost, with higher complexity and size for our most viewed guides: Firebase and Supabase.

+#### Deploy Guides

+- **View Count:** Low
+- **Maintenance:** Low
+- **Size:** Small

+The "Deploy Guides" pages explain how to deploy Astro to specific hosting platforms, be it statically or with SSR.

+Deploying Astro to most hosting platforms is a straightforward task since many support zero-configuration deploys for Astro projects and contain official documentation on using Astro.

+As a whole, deploy guides are quick wins, by not containing a lot of terminology and having small page sizes.

+#### More Recipes

+- **View Count:** Low
+- **Maintenance:** Low
+- **Size:** Medium

+The "More Recipes" guides include task-oriented guides based on several of Astro features and use cases, most pages are small, or rather, code-heavy, containing less complex terminology, making most of them quick wins for any translators, especially those not used to all of Astro's terminology yet thanks to the recipe's self-contained approach.

+#### Guides

+- **View Count:** Medium
+- **Maintenance:** Medium
+- **Size:** Medium

+The pages under "Guides" include information about some of Astro's most commonly used features, being highly visited several times.
+These are average-sized, with a fairly complex sample of terminology for each feature and incremental changes during minors, especially for experimental features.

+#### Configuration

+- **View Count:** Medium
+- **Maintenance:** Low
+- **Size:** Small

+The "Configuration" guides teach you how to configure Astro and other features in your project, most being small pages that rarely go through changes, as well as most terminology used is shared across several projects, making it less complex to translate and refer to previous works.

+#### Reference

+- **View Count:** High
+- **Maintenance:** High
+- **Size:** Big

+The "Reference" pages include API documentation for several parts of the Astro codebase, including the biggest pages in the whole documentation.
+Each page will contain plenty of terminology, as well as a considerable amount of changes/updates during minor and major releases.
+We recommend for more experienced translators to tackle these.

+#### Error Pages

+- **View Count:** Super Low
+- **Maintenance:** Super Low
+- **Size:** Extra Small

+The error pages are definitely the smallest, least complex, and rarely changed pages in the entire documentation.
+With currently more than 50+ different error pages, tackling them is a quick and impactful win in increasing a language's translation coverage.

 ## Review Process

 The review process is a very important step in our internationalization work, enabling us maintainers to quickly and reliably merge new translations knowing the content has been both translated and reviewed for accuracy.
 Whether your work is being reviewed or you are reviewing someone else's translations, we have a few tips for you!